 - Brave Fencer Musashi has Kojiro as Musashi's rival.

 - Gandrake in Musashi Samurai Legend is based on Kojiro.
 He is actually him.

-- Ill Swordmaster and Iaijutsu Practitioner Ukyo Tachibana is based on Kojiro.
-He even has (at least in the first game) the Tsubame Gaeshi attack, though his can only be done in midair.
+- Delicate and Sickly Iaijutsu Practitioner Ukyo Tachibana is based on Kojiro.
+He even has the Tsubame Gaeshi attack, though his can only be done in midair.

 - Pokémon references Kojiro with the move Aerial Ace.
-In Japan, it is named "Returning Swallow" after his signature move.
+In Japan, it is named "Swallow Return" after his signature move.
 Most Pokémon can learn the move, despite it being Flying type (Just for Pun, due to its name) though it may be due to the fact that most of the ones that can learn it have claws.

 - Final Fantasy VII's Sephiroth is based on Kojiro, having a beautiful and aesthetic appearance and fighting with an outrageously long nodachi.
 His rival Cloud uses a clumsy-looking oar-shaped sword, referencing Miyamoto Musashi.